Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 - "α diversity measures diversity in a metagenome"
 - "β diversity measures the difference in diversity between metagenomes."
 - "A Biological Observation Matrix, BIOM table is a matrix of counts and is generated from the Kraken output using `kraken-biom` "
-- "The `phyloseq` package be used to analyse metagenome diversity using the BIOM table."
+- "The `phyloseq` package can be used to analyse metagenome diversity using the BIOM table."
 math: yes
 ---